Squeekoo/Capstone2-back/README.md

 # LocInfo
 LocInfo is a Travel Information app that is currently in progress.

-This repository contains all front-end code.
-To view the back-end code, visit [Capstone2-back](https://github.com/Squeekoo/Capstone2-back).
+This repository contains all back-end code.
+To view the front-end code, visit [Capstone2-front](https://github.com/Squeekoo/Capstone2-front).